14th May: Today in Christian History

 Death in South Windsor, Connecticut, of Bennet Tyler, a Congregational theologian who had served as president of Dartmouth College and was a founder of the Theological Institute of Connecticut (now Hartford Seminary).
 While he was president of Dartmouth, the college admitted its first African-American student.

-Althea Brown, an African-American Christian, is commissioned to go to Africa as a missionary.
+On this day in Christian History, Althea Brown, an African-American Christian, was commissioned to go to Africa as a missionary.
 She will die there of malaria and sleeping sickness after compiling a dictionary and grammar of the Bushoong tribal language.

 14th May, 1948